-David McKinney, Managing Director UK & Ireland shares what we’ve learnt.
+Tony Walker, Commercial Director shares what we’ve learnt.

 During September and October the Tunstall team travelled the UK, holding a series of events which showcased some of our latest Connected Healthcare solutions and explored the challenges and opportunities presented by digital technology.

 The roadshows were well attended and well received, and it was fantastic to see so many professionals from across health, housing and social care joining together to discuss the ways we can maximise the potential of technology to help us integrate services and increase quality and efficiency.
 It was great to see the positive reactions to our new products and services, however the best part for me was hearing directly from customers about their current challenges and hopes for the future.

 There was a consensus of opinion that integrating technologies was key to integrating services.
 As products such as Hive and Amazon Echo become commonplace in people’s homes there is an identified need to ensure new product development adopts an agnostic approach, enabling providers and consumers to create systems and packages of care that suit individual needs.
 Already we are seeing our Lifeline home units being used in conjunction with voice operated devices, and our roadmap sees a significant increase in the use of apps and mobile technology.